The Top Five Questions About 2nd Story Additions

 A. This is no handyman project, that’s for sure!
 You need a contractor with lots of experience knocking out structural walls and tying into existing mechanical systems.
 The most experienced contractors in town belong to the Greater Houston Builders Association Remodelers Council and N.A.R.I.
 Also, be sure he or she has certifications in remodeling and construction.
 Instead of wasting time parading several contractors through the house, use your time wisely to ask the right questions over the phone first , to narrow it down to 1 or 2 companies to come do site visits.
 Then select the one you think is the best fit for you, and negotiate the project from there.
 A skilled remodeler can even help you cut some cost out of the project if need be.

 A custom Builder I know says he can do my remodel and has given me a cheap price.
 It seems too good to be true.
 Follow your gut instinct.
 Beware of custom builders who say they know how to do remodeling.
 Remodeling is a different discipline with more skilled crews that are used in new construction.
 Custom builders do not have enough experience knocking out structural walls and tying into existing mechanical systems, and perhaps more dangerous, do not know how to estimate and price these things.
 This increases the chances they will run out of money and leave in the middle of the work leaving you with an expensive mess.

 I hope I am not depressing you with this information.
 These are the real facts about second story addition work.
 It is always good to go into these adventures with your eyes open, armed with realistic information.
-I have never regretted adding a second story to my home.
+I have never regretted adding a second story to my home and there are many good reasons to build up.
 I love and appreciate my house and the changes I made during the remodeling.
 I know you will feel the same way, especially if you work with a skilled remodeler.
 Feel free to reply or call me if you have any questions about second story additions, or any other residential remodeling projects.